© Crown copyright 2021

 Defra or your local devolved authority will only grant official recognition for one society of each breed at any one time.
 This is to ensure the integrity of each breed is maintained.

-Once your breed society is officially recognised you must your keep your contact information, including email addresses, up to date, by emailing email@example.com with details of any changes.
+Once your breed society is officially recognised you must keep your contact information, including email addresses, up to date.
+If your details change, email firstname.lastname@example.org

 See the list of officially recognised UK breed societies.